 Book the service at your travel agent or your airline at the same time you book your trip, at least 48 hours before your flight departs.
-Report at the same time whether you have any assistive devices with you, such as a wheelchair or breathing or oxygen apparatus.
+Please also report at the same time, whether you have any assistive devices with you, such as a wheelchair or breathing or oxygen apparatus.

 When you arrive at the airport, contact an assistant.